-- 1. In the case of tests and other work being taken for credit (excluding formal examinations): - (a) An examiner, with the approval of the Head of Department/Schoolor delegate, may: - i. decline to award a grade; or - ii. deduct marks; or - iii. resolve the matter in any other appropriate way.
+- In the case of tests and other work being taken for credit (excluding formal examinations): - (a) For any work which is the result of dishonest or improper practice, including non-compliance with formal instructions undertaken with dishonest intent, the examiner, with the approval of the Head of Department/School or delegate, may: - i. decline to award a grade; or - ii. deduct marks; or - iii. resolve the matter in any other appropriate way.